maevadevs/Go-Developer-Advanced/01-Setup-And-Hello-World/readme.md

 ## Staying Up-To-Date

-- Updating Go environment does not affect previously-compiled programs
+- **Updating Go environment does not affect previously-compiled programs**
   - Go compiles to standalone native binary
   - There is no dependency on any VMs
   - The version of Go does not affect the runtime of the compiled program
 - For Windows, `chocolatey` can be used to install and update Go
 - For Mac, `brew` can be used to install and update Go
-- Otherwise, follow the installer's option be removing and re-installing
+- Otherwise, follow the installer's option for removing and re-installing
 - For Linux
   - Move the current installaton in a backup location
   - Download and unpack the new installation